Howrah

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The median taxpayer income in Howrah is $56,106, with an average of $67,922, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This figure is approximately average nationally, contrasting with Greater Hobart's median income of $54,577 and average income of $65,190.
-Based on Wage Price Index growth of 9.6% since financial year 2023, current estimates would be approximately $61,492 (median) and $74,443 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Howrah cluster around the 53rd percentile nationally.
-Income analysis reveals that 33.1% of the population, which is 3,192 individuals, fall within the $1,500 - $2,999 income range, mirroring the surrounding region where 32.2% occupy this bracket.
-After housing costs, residents retain 87.2% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 6th decile.
+The suburb of Howrah has a median taxpayer income of $56,106 and an average income of $67,922 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is roughly in line with national averages, compared to Greater Hobart's median income of $54,577 and average income of $65,190.
+Based on a Wage Price Index growth rate of 10.95% since financial year 2023, current estimates project the median income to be approximately $62,250 and the average income around $75,359 by March 2026.
+According to the 2021 Census, incomes in Howrah cluster around the 53rd percentile nationally.
+Income analysis indicates that 33.1% of Howrah's population (3,206 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where 32.2% earn within this bracket.
+After housing costs, residents retain approximately 87.2% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income